TheHugeManatee/Cory/README.md

     - [ ] Use std::pmr more consistently to improve memory allocations
     - [ ] introduce per-frame memory arena into `FrameContext`
     - [ ] use std::pmr based allocator for Vulkan API calls
+- GameObject/Scenegraph system (Entities + Components, not full data-drive ECS)
+  - [ ] basic entity/component system

 #### Mid Term

-- GameObject system (Entities + Components, not ECS)
 - Implement a simple Volume Raymarcher
 - Extend usage of c++20 coroutines where meaningful
   - [x] use coroutines for framegraph execution